 Muffins are bite-sized treats designed for individual serving.
-Muffins can belong to 2 different groups of bread.
-They can be flatbread or quickbread.
+They can be either flatbread or quickbread.
 American muffins are a perfect example of the latter.

 American muffins can come in both sweet and savory flavors.
-With sweet ones, their ingredients might be chocolate chip, fruit flavors, and blueberry, let alone main components like flour, baking soda, batter, sugar, and eggs.
+With sweet ones, their ingredients might be chocolate chips, fruit flavors, and blueberries, not to mention main components like flour, baking soda, sugar, and eggs.
 But if you like to enjoy them as savories, go with cheese muffins.

 They might look like cupcakes because people have to use a mold for baking them.
-And you can easily buy them in various coffee shops or supermarkets in packages.
-Besides, if you want to try something new, poppy seed muffins or bran muffins totally deserve a shot.
+You can easily buy them in various coffee shops or supermarkets in packages.
+If you want to try something new, poppy seed muffins or bran muffins totally deserve a shot.

 25. Banana Bread

 Banana bread is a tasty bread made with mashed ripe bananas.
 So if you accidentally bought many bananas, let’s turn them into this bread.
 The first recipe of banana bread appeared in a cookbook from 1933.
-And today, they have been a favorite store-bought bread across the USA.
+It has been a favorite store-bought bread across the USA since then.

-With simple ingredients like bananas, water, sugar, wheat, and baking soda, they can be a hearty American treat for your weekend.
+Made from bananas and common baking ingredients, they can be a hearty American treat for your weekend.
 You can feel their sweetness, smooth texture with a hint of bananas in every bite of them.

 They are also super moist that can make your kids love it right from a first try.
-And the best part is it will not ask for too much skill and time to prepare some yummy loaves of banana bread.
+And the best part is that you don’t need too much skill and time to prepare some yummy loaves of banana bread.